antoine3000/dok-old/README.md

 ## Status

 Dok is currently in full development.
 Things will be broken, then repaired, then broken again.

 To use it is to accept its experimental phase.

 ## Installation

 ### Project structure

-Clone this repository inside your project folder.
-In addition to this repository, you will have a content folder, where you have your own folders, markdown files, media files, etc. and an automatically generated public folder.
+Clone this repository into your project folder.
+In addition to this repository, you will have a content folder, where you will have your own folders, markdown files, media files, etc. and an automatically generated public folder.

 ```
-my-project                  # your project folder
+my-dok                      # your project folder
 ├── dok                     # this repository (inside your project folder)
 │   ├── requirements.txt    # python dependencies
 │   ├── script.py           # dok script